cawka/cs118-spring2016/project-2.md

 - The client should establish a connection to the server using a three-way handshake.
 During the handshake, the server has to send its initial sequence number to the client.

 - After establishing the connection, the server should send the specified in the command-line file, dividing it into multiple packets and adding necessary header information.
-The maximum packet size should be 1 Kbytes (1024 bytes) bytes including all the headers.
+The maximum packet size should be 1032 bytes including all the headers (max 1024 bytes of payload).

 - Command-line specification for client and server program: